mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ![image](/Tracking/org-setting.png "Organization ID Merge Setting")

 You can change the identity management version for a specific project (without affecting other projects) via Project Settings, provided no data has been ingested into the project.
-For new projects, we recommend setting the Simplied ID Merge (****Simplified API****) option as it is a straightforward simpler way of managing your users' identity in Mixpanel.
+For new projects, we recommend setting the Simplied ID Merge (<b>Simplified API</b>) option as it is a straightforward simpler way of managing your users' identity in Mixpanel.

 ![image](/Tracking/project-setting.png)

 ## Deciding to Migrate

 It is currently not possible to automatically convert an existing project, already populated with data, on Legacy or Original ID Merge to Simplified ID Merge.
-This is because Simplified ID Merge has a very different backend architecture. ***To adopt Simplified ID Merge, you would need to set up a new empty Mixpanel project***.
+This is because Simplified ID Merge has a very different backend architecture. <b>To adopt Simplified ID Merge, you would need to set up a new empty Mixpanel project</b>.

 This guide assists you in evaluating whether a migration to Simplified ID Merge will benefit your tracking based on your current identity management requirements and future product plans.
 We'll outline the pros and cons of each ID Management version and guide you through key considerations to make an informed decision.
 We'll also provide details on the resources required at your end should you decide to proceed with the migration.